acaos/python-pep505/README.md

 # Python PEP505

-This package polyfills [PEP505](https://www.python.org/dev/peps/pep-0505/)'s None-aware operators to Python 3.8 through 3.10.
+This package polyfills [PEP 505](https://www.python.org/dev/peps/pep-0505/)'s None-aware operators to Python 3.8 through 3.10.

 Later versions of Python are expected to be supported, but the grammar will first need to be updated before doing so.
+Python versions earlier than 3.8 will not be supported.

 ## Usage